 - Formulate Integrated Digital Delivery Implementation Plan for project delivery;

-- Adopt a minimum of five (5) IDD essential use cases across the Design, Fabrication, and Construction stages of project life-cycle with at least one (1) use case per stage for residential typology;
+- Adopt a minimum of five (5) IDD essential use cases across the Design, Fabrication, and Construction stages of project life-cycle with at least one (1) use case per stage for residential developments;

-- Adopt a minimum of five (5) IDD essential use cases across the Design, Fabrication, Construction, and Asset Management stages of project life-cycle with at least one (1) use case per stage for non-residential typology;
+- Adopt a minimum of five (5) IDD essential use cases across the Design, Fabrication, Construction, and Asset Management stages of project life-cycle with at least one (1) use case per stage for industrial and commercial developments;

 - Adopt the use of digital platform(s) based on the Common Data Environment (CDE) Data Standard to manage the IDD essential use cases across the project life-cycle;

-- Submit the first IDD activity log before the commencement of super-structural works and at every six-month internals thereafter;
+- Submit the first IDD activity log before the commencement of super-structural works and at every six-month intervals thereafter;

 - Submit a final report comprising achievements of IDD essential use cases and a list of firms that have participated in the use cases.

 The successful management of timely, accurate and complete information based on a set of data standards can affect a project’s outcome.

 A Common Data Environment allows project teams to create, organise and share information to foster collaboration, make timely decisions and take early interventions during the project’s delivery and building maintenance lifecycle.

 Data Standards specify what information is required for a building project and how it can be structured to facilitate sharing and collaboration among project team members using a Common Data Environment.

 The Emerging Stronger Taskforce (‘EST’)’s Alliance for Action (‘AfA’) on Digitalising Built Environment has identified these data standards as a key to accelerate digitalisation in the value chain.

 Digitalising Built Environment Alliance for Actions (AfA)